Skip to Content

 Real-World Examples of UCI

 Unlawful Command Influence is not just a theoretical concern—it has been the basis for numerous overturned convictions and judicial inquiries.
-In recent years, there have been high-profile cases where general officers made public comments that appeared to sway the outcome of sexual assault trials—causing serious concerns, legal appeals, and even mistrials.
-A well-known example is United States v.
-Barry, where a Navy rear admiral made public remarks about another case that ended up influencing his legal team.
-The military appeals court reversed the conviction, citing UCI as a key factor.
+In recent years, there have been high-profile cases where general officers made comments that appeared to sway the outcome of sexual assault trials—causing serious concerns, legal appeals, and even mistrials.
+One example is United States v.
+Barry, where a Navy rear admiral made inappropriate comments to the general court-martial convening authority reviewing the case, resulting in UCI.
+As a result, the CAAF set aside the findings and sentence and dismissed the charge with prejudice.

 How Does UCI Affect a Case?